dimitriynoway/react-native-gallery/README.md

 # react-native-gallery
-Here is one errors that does not reflect on working process
+Here is one error that does not reflect on working process

 "currentlyFocusedField is deprecated and will be removed in a future release.
 Use currentlyFocusedInput"